 Strict Liability: The majority of product liability cases are filed under a theory of strict product liability.
 The injured party is responsible for showing that a defect in a product exists and that an injury was sustained as a result.
 Under this claim, the plaintiff need not prove that the manufacturer acted negligently.

 Breach of Warranty: Whether express or implied, there is generally a representation—or warranty—that a product will perform to a certain standard or in a certain way.
 When a product fails to function in such a way and causes an injury as a result, the injured party may have a viable claim for breach of warranty.

 Filing A Defective Product Case: Prevailing in a defective product claim requires a thorough understanding of applicable law and the ability to collect and present evidence that proves each element of your claim.

 If you have been injured due to a defective product, you have four years to file a claim for compensation, but you should contact a knowledgeable and experienced attorney as soon as you are injured or discover the defect.
 Evidence that is essential to your case may be more difficult to collect as time passes.

-For a consultation with a skilled products liability attorney, contact The Law Offices of Gina M. Corena, PLLC.
+For a consultation with a skilled products liability attorney, contact Gina Corena & Associates.
 We will use our years of experience in product liability law to pursue the compensation you are entitled to.